vitpia/markdown-cv/index.md

 \*Garg, A., Takashima, A., __Piai, V.__, Roelofs, A., & McQueen, J. *fMRI evidence for shared lemma representations in speech production and comprehension.* Annual Meeting of the Society for the Neurobiology of Language.
 Virtual.
 October, 2020.

-\*Cao, Y., Alday, P., & __Piai, V.__ *Do alpha and beta oscillations dissociate in context-driven spoken-word production?*.
-Annual Meeting of the Society for the Neurobiology of Language.
+\*Cao, Y., Alday, P., & __Piai, V.__ *Do alpha and beta oscillations dissociate in context-driven spoken-word production?* Annual Meeting of the Society for the Neurobiology of Language.
 Virtual.
 October, 2020.

 \*Roos, N., Takashima, A., & __Piai, V.__ *Functional neuroanatomy of context-driven word retrieval: across-session consistency in fMRI.* Annual Meeting of the Society for the Neurobiology of Language.
 Virtual.
 October, 2020.

-\*Jodzio, A. and \*Garg, A.(shared first authors), Verhagen, L., Roelofs, A., McQueen, J., Indefrey, P., & __Piai, V.__ *A TMS investigation of left middle-MTG involvement in lemma access in speech production and comprehension.* Annual Meeting of the Society for the Neurobiology of Language.
+\*Jodzio, A. and \*Garg, A. (shared first authors), Verhagen, L., Roelofs, A., McQueen, J., Indefrey, P., & __Piai, V.__ *A TMS investigation of left middle-MTG involvement in lemma access in speech production and comprehension.* Annual Meeting of the Society for the Neurobiology of Language.
 Virtual.
 October, 2020.

 \*Ferreira, J., Roelofs, A., & __Piai, V.__ *The role of the basal ganglia in inflectional encoding: An fMRI study of producing the past tense.* Annual Meeting of the Society for the Neurobiology of Language.
 Virtual.
 October, 2020.